asopicki/rounddance/Jive/Why Did It Have To Be Me/Why Did It Have To Be Me - JV III.md

-# Why DId It Have To Be Me
+# Why Did It Have To Be Me
 *Song by ABBA (Album: Arrival, Track 8, 3:20)*

 * **Choreographer**: Jerry & Bonnie Callen